HOW TO WRITE AN ISLAMIC WILLs

 - If you re-structure your will, you need to mention the most updated and final version

 - For a will to be functional, it must be signed in the presence of two witnesses who are neither your husband/wife nor a legal facilitator.
-These two witnesses must attest the will as well
+These two witnesses must attest to the will as well

 Your final moments

-Your will should include your burial instructions and it must be following the Islamic laws.
-This section includes who is not allowed to see or touch your dead body, where do you want to be buried, etc.
+Your will should include your burial instructions and it must be following Islamic laws.
+This section includes who is not allowed to see or touch your dead body, where you want to be buried, etc.

 Dividing the asset

-You are the master of your will and can give anyone whatever you want but somethings must be kept in view.
+You are the master of your will and can give anyone whatever you want but some things must be kept in view.